Esri/arcgis-runtime-samples-android/java/play-a-kml-tour/README.md

 ## How it works

-1. Load the KML file and add it to a layer.
+1. Create `KmlDataSet` from the local kmz file and instantiate a layer from it with `new KmlLayer(kmlDataSet)`
 2. Create the KML tour controller.
 Wire up the buttons to the `kmlController.play()`, `kmlController.pause()`, and `kmlController.reset()` methods.
 3. Explore the tree of KML content to find the first KML tour.
 Once a tour is found, provide it to the KML tour controller.
 4. Enable the buttons to allow the user to play, pause, and reset the tour.